Running Bear and all those working

 thinking about someone looking for their keys, but I have no idea

 they belong to or how they came to be in the floor board of my

 It is an oval "Ford" keychain with 2 older looking Ford keys.

 I feel terrible, but cannot imagine how they ended up with my

 Please pass the word along so I can return these keys to the

-Report submitted to Ultrarunner: TBA
+Report submitted to Ultrarunner: